-When it seems like you're allergic to all jewelry...
-November 09 2018
+Nickel Free Earrings When it seems like You're Allergic to Everything November 09 2018

 That was me from about age seven (well, I'm actually probably four or five in this photo).
 Off and on, my parents couldn't figure out why I would be allergic to my watches or silver things that had claims of "hypoallergenic earrings."
 They just knew I could wear 14k gold and I just knew that was soooo not my color.
 (It was different times back then!)
 So what earrings for very sensitive ears did I finally settle on after living with this problem with for the last, oh… we'll just keep it to 20+ years.
 What--were the best earrings for my sensitive ears?